-In addition to free holiday on-street parking and free parking at Freighthouse Square located at 2501 E. D Street.
-Freighthouse Square is is easily accessible via LINK Light Rail from the Convention Center stop.
+There is free holiday on-street parking and free parking at Freighthouse Square (2501 E. D Street).
+Freighthouse Square is is easily accessible via the LINK Light Rail and and stops at the Convention Center.
 There will also be signage and personnel directing event attendees to designated complimentary parking stalls that will be made available on a first-come, first-served basis at the Greater Tacoma Convention and Trade Center.

 City Events and Recognition Committee